A Layered Protocol Architecture for the Internet of Agents: Implementation and Challenges

 \subsection{Remaining Challenges}

-Despite leveraging existing standards, significant challenges remain: \begin{itemize} \item \textbf{Performance Overhead:} The semantic handshake introduces latency.
+Despite leveraging existing standards, significant challenges remain: \begin{itemize} \item \textbf{Performance Overhead:} The semantic handshake and consensus rounds introduce latency.
 This must be amortized by using persistent "semantic sessions" that survive across multiple L8 message exchanges. \item \textbf{The Bootstrapping Problem:} How is the initial registry of Shared Contexts created?
-This requires cross-industry standardization efforts, similar to how schema.org emerged for web content.
-Early domain-specific pilots are essential. \item \textbf{Representation Alignment:} If two agents use different embedding models, their vector spaces will not align.
+This requires cross-industry standardization efforts, similar to how schema.org emerged for web content. \item \textbf{Representation Alignment:} If two agents use different embedding models, their vector spaces will not align.
 This remains an open research problem~\cite{sucholutsky2023}.
-The SNL provides the protocol to negotiate this, but the underlying ML techniques must advance. \item \textbf{Prompt Injection Defense:} As noted in the security section, detecting semantic injection in validated fields is an unsolved problem.
+The SL provides the protocol to negotiate this, but the underlying ML techniques must advance. \item \textbf{Prompt Injection Defense:} As noted in the security section, detecting semantic injection in validated fields is an unsolved problem.
 Semantic firewalls must focus on authorization and rate limiting until better content inspection techniques emerge. \end{itemize}